 This Bacon Wrap recipe includes bacon and cheese.
 If you need to know more than that we probably shouldn't be friends.
 It's a salty bacon appetizer.
 With cheese.
 What crazy person wouldn't love that??

-If you were to tell someone the ingredients to the famed bacon wraps that make the rounds every Christmas in my family you probably wouldn't be met with groans of desire or exclamations of delight.
+I try not to let a year go by where I don't remind you about this disgusting recipe.
+If you were to tell someone the ingredients to the famed bacon wraps I serve my family at Christmas every year, you probably wouldn't be met exclamations of delight.

-Instead, after declaring these tasty little treats are made with bacon, sweetened condensed milk, Worcestershire sauce and dijon mustard, the best you could expect is for one out of 10 people to just pretend vomit, as opposed to actually vomit.
+Instead, after explaining to your guests that these tasty little treats are made with bacon, sweetened condensed milk, Worcestershire sauce and dijon mustard, the best you could expect is for one out of 10 people to just pretend vomit, as opposed to actually vomit.

 So that's fact #1 about Bacon Wraps.
 The ingredients sound horrifying.

 Fact #2 about bacon wraps is once anyone tries them, they will ask for the recipe.

 These are not for the food snob.
 These are not for those who only eat healthy.
 These are for people who are FUN!

 Bacon Wrap Appetizers

 Just look at those ingredients.
 I mean, they makes no sense at all.

 The bread make sense.
 Everyone likes bread.